Peach Blueberry Galette

 - Look for local produce.
 It is picked at its prime and doesn’t need to be transported from state to state.

 - I buy Indiana Red Haven peaches when they’re available in July.

 - If you dare make a homemade crust, this pastry recipe is easy to roll into a nice round.
 A store-bought crust is always an easy shortcut.

 - Lightly flour your rolling pin and work surface.
 Roll the pin over the round of dough, then rotate the dough, and repeat.
 Keep rotating about 45º each time until your dough is a 12-inch round.

 - PRO-Tip: If you’d like your crust to be perfectly round, use a large, 12-inch diameter mixing bowl as a template.
 Place it over the dough round.
 Trim around the edge of the bowl and discard the scraps.

-- Start arranging the peach slices from the inside out, stopping about 1 to 1 1/2-inches from the edge.
+- Arrange the peach slices on the circle of dough,from the inside out, stopping about 1 to 1 1/2-inches from the edge.

-- The edge will be folded up over the fruit to contain the juices, so do not place the fruit all the way across the dough’s surface.
+- Fold the edge over fruit, pleating as necessary, to contain the juices, so do not place the fruit all the way across the dough’s surface.